sharikjavid/kotto/README.md

 export default () => new Hello()
 ```

-kotto automatically adds type declarations (here, the `Feeling` type) to the internal prompt set.
+Kotto automatically adds type declarations (here, the `Feeling` type) and their documentation comments to the internal
+prompt set.

 ```bash
 $ kotto run hello.ts